Preschool Threes, Kindergarten, 6th and 9th grades.

 We do not offer merit-based scholarships to applicants.

 Yes, we do once a student has been accepted.

 Yes, but accessibility is limited.

-Students come from all five boroughs within the NYC metropolitan area and New Jersey.
+Students come from all five boroughs of NYC and the greater metropolitan area.

-- Kindergarten to Grade 4: There are 20-22 students per class with a head teacher and an assistant teacher.
+- Kindergarten to Grade 4: There are typically 15-20 students per class with two teachers.

-- Grades 9 to 12: Typically, there are 18 students per class.
+- Grades 9 to 12: There are typically 18 students per class.